Even if you fly the most sophisticated aircraft in the world, the top of descent calculation is useful.

 (KLMT is 4,095′ to be exact, but who cares, it’s close enough)

-3. Multiply that number by 3 and you get your distance in NM.
-So…..
+3. Multiply that number by 3 to get the distance from the airport.
+So….

 This also works for lower altitudes:

-2. Subtract 1500′ for the traffic patter altitude
+2. Subtract the traffic pattern altitude of 1000 feet.

 3. Multiply it by 3

-Yay!
-You have a rough estimate of when you need to start down at about a 3 degree rate of descent.
-Notice I said “rough idea,” though.
-I know what you are thinking!
-Someone may be reading this and thinking: “she has it all wrong, you are supposed to add 10% to the 60NM to make it 66NM.
+This is only a rough number.
+Someone might read this and think: “she has it all wrong, you are supposed to add 10% to the 60NM to make it 66NM!”

-Adding steps defeats the purpose of “quickly” calculating TOD.
+Adding 10% defeats the purpose of “quickly” calculating TOD.

 It also doesn’t matter in the grand scheme of things.
 You need a ballpark figure for two reasons.

-It is rare to have a perfect 3 degree angle of descent all the way from cruise altitude to the airport.
-So don’t worry if you are off a couple of NM on the calculation.
+It is rare to have a perfect 3-degree angle of descent all the way from cruise altitude to the airport.
+So, don’t worry if you are off by a couple of NM on the calculation.

-If you want to get really good at this calculation then practice it every time you descend to your destination airport.
-Or you could make a note of where your FMS calculates the TOD.
+If you want to get really good at this calculation, practice it every time you descend to your destination airport.